worldcoin/world-id-js/README.md

 });
 ```

+### React Native

+React Native is currently not supported, but we'll work on adding support in the future.

 ## 🧑‍💻 Development & testing

 If you want to develop or contribute to this project, please refer to the development instructions in the `id` [README](/id/README.md).